Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Loris Marazzi

 This talented craftsman’s shop and workshop are opposite the Peggy Guggenheim Collection.
-Loris Marazzi’s unusual and ultra-realistic wooden sculptures of clothes and accessories make for expensive but sensational souvenirs which will last a lifetime.
+Loris Marazzi’s unusual and ultra-realistic wooden sculptures of clothes and accessories make for expensive but sensational souvenirs that will last a lifetime.

 Ca’Macana